wp-plugins/autoremove-attachments/readme.txt

 By default, WordPress doesn't remove child attachments leaving orphan files behind.
 Using this plugin you won't have to manually track and remove them.

-= Important! =

-You need to make sure that you don't insert the files into multiple posts.
-If you do and the parent post is deleted you will end up with missing images.

-If you need to use the same image over and over again, upload it from the Media Library ( Media > Add New ).
-This way the image won't be attached to any post and you'll be able to use it without restrictions.

 == Installation ==

 1. Upload autoremove-attachments to the /wp-content/plugins/ directory